msuhanov/regf/Windows registry file format specification.md

 0|4|Key node offset|In bytes, relative from the start of the hive bins data

 #### Fast leaf
-Fast leaf has the following structure:
+The *Fast leaf* has the following structure:

 Offset|Length|Field|Value|Description
 ---|---|---|---|---